 The Local Collective, Galston

 This is a staple in Galston now and locals wonder what they ever did before Kim and Tiff came to the little suburb!
 Campos coffee is on offer and the menu is small but we prefer that – it spans breakfast and lunch and they’re open at the crack of dawn too.
 They do specials and there are a couple of super healthy options that are delicious, such as the Nourish Plate and the Green Bowl.
-But don’t worry, they also cover a burger option or two as well!
+But don’t worry, they also offer a burger option or two as well!

 There’s no doubt that Dolcettini is one of Sydney’s finest patisseries but since they opened a few years ago they’ve branched out to more of a cafe style venue serving tasty brunch dishes!
 You can order dishes and enjoy a good coffee but keep room for something sweet – since 2010, owner Francesco Gulisano has been awarded over 50 medals by the Sydney Royal Fine Food Show including 3 champion titles for best desserts!